specifics/aero-structures/README.md

 ---

 ## <a name="u-references"></a>Universal References
-These references are universal in that they are frequently used by aerospace stress engineers to conduct basic & advanced analysis.
+These references are universal in that they are frequently used by aerospace design engineers to conduct analysis during the preliminary and detail design phases.
 While FEA is a powerful analysis tool, it comes with a lot of costs and overhead that isn't practical or necessary for a lot of engineering problems.
 In many cases a problem can be solved using a straightforward analysis process out of one of these texts, and if necessary, automated using a Python script.
-A common glib in engineering goes: *"Someone a lot smarter than me figured this out 50 years ago."* — which is really just another way of saying, *"Don't re-invent the wheel."*
+A common glib in engineering goes: *"Someone a lot smarter than me figured this out 50 years ago."* — which is really just another way of saying *"Don't re-invent the wheel."*

 **Students beware:** Most of these materials are not suitable for learning course material for the first time.